Laurie Santos [website] [cv]

 Michael graduated from Yale University in 2014 with a B.A. in Anthropology.
 He worked in the Canine Cognition Center for a year prior to starting as the Canine Cognition Center manager.
 (Pictured with Roxy during CCC 2014 Howl-oween).

-Alyssa Arre [personal webpage]
+Alyssa Arre [website]

 Alyssa is interested in the development of perspective taking abilities and other social behaviors in both children and nonhuman primates.
 Her work at Cayo Santiago seeks to map out the developmental trajectory of certain social behaviors in nonhuman primates to better understand how human-unique factors like formal schooling, language, and environment affect the rate and order of development.
 Prior to working at Yale, Alyssa graduated from the University of Rochester with a B.S. in Evolutionary Biology & Ecology in 2015.